Dreamlights001/sam3_plus/README.md

 # SAM3 Anomaly Detection

-A powerful anomaly detection system based on SAM3 (Segment Anything Model 3) with text prompt support for zero-shot anomaly detection on MVTec and VisA datasets.
+A powerful anomaly detection system based on SAM3 (Segment Anything Model 3) with text prompt support for zero-shot anomaly detection on MVTec and VisA datasets, optimized for AutoDL cloud platform deployment.

 ## Overview